sunsakis/Yescrow/README.md

-# Yescrow - crypto calmly.
+# Yescrow - your decentralized escrow agent

-Yescrow is a decentralized escrow agent to transact with strangers online.
+Yescrow is an open-source escrow to transact with strangers online.

-Designate an Ethereum address,

-deposit to the smart contract using our <a href="https://yescrow.io">UI</a>,
+Designate an Ethereum address, deposit to the smart contract using our <a href="https://yescrow.io">UI</a> and

 release the payment when you are satisfied.